marleeeeeey/arkanoid-snake-sfml-games/snake/readme.md

     Snake "1" --> "1" GameBoard : moves within
     InputHandler ..> Snake : updates direction
     ScoreBoard ..> Snake : updates score based on snake's actions
 ```

+- `Game`: The main class of the game, it manages the game loop and coordinates interactions between other components.
+- `Snake`: This class represents the snake and contains the logic for movement, growth, and collision detection.
+- `Food`: A class representing the snake's food, responsible for appearing in random locations on the game field.
+- `GameBoard`: A class responsible for rendering the game field.
+- `InputHandler`: A class for handling user input and managing the direction of the snake's movement.
+- `ScoreBoard`: A class for displaying and updating the game's score.